Arkham/juliu.is/content/blog/permutate-parsers/index.md

 parseEntry text = undefined
 ```

-Nothing too fancy here, I'm using `Data.List.Split` from the `split`
+Nothing too fancy here, we're using `Data.List.Split` from the `split`
 package to do the heavy lifting.
-And I've conveniently stubbed the
+And the implementation of `parseEntry` has
-implementation of `parseEntry` so that the code compiles.
+been conveniently stubbed so that the code compiles.

 Now how should our `PassportEntry` data structure look like?
 I'd love to
 eventually represent passports as: